 Are hardwood floors bad for knees?

 In general, any hard surface is bad for all joints, knees, ankles, hips, back, etc. I personally use an Anti Fatigue comfort mat by my kitchen sink so that when I’m washing dishes I’m not standing on my hardwood floors.
-The link here will take you to Amazon and you can see the mat that I use but you can also see other designs and variations as well.

 If your senior loved one suffers from arthritis or any type of joint pain, I would try to avoid all types of hard surface materials for flooring – if possible.